Do you have a question? Check out our frequently asked questions on different topics.

 How many letters of recommendation do I need?

-You need at least one letter of recommendation to apply but you can invite up to three referees to upload their letters of recommendation.
+You do not necessarily need letters of recommendation to apply but you can invite up to three referees to upload their letters of recommendation.
 We recommend you to name at least one referee to increase the quality of your application.

 Will my application be considered even without a letter of recommendation?